httpsJay/old_is_gold_MachineLearning/README.md

 # old_is_gold_MachineLearning
-This repo is having the initial small projects on Machine Learning
+This repo is having my initial (small) projects on Machine Learning